GoogleChromeLabs/wasi-fs-access/README.md

 This is a demo shell powered by [WebAssembly](https://webassembly.org/), [WASI](https://wasi.dev/), [Asyncify](https://emscripten.org/docs/porting/asyncify.html) and [File System Access API](https://wicg.github.io/file-system-access/).

+You can access the live version here: https://googlechromelabs.github.io/wasi-fs-access/

 ## How

 It provides WASI bindings implementation that proxies any filesystem requests to a real, host filesystem.
 This allows apps built in languages like C, C++, Rust and others to be compiled to WebAssembly and work as usual within a browser sandbox, accessing and manipulating files in a "real world".